Central African Republic Civil War: Displaced people

 In May 2014, it was reported that around 600,000 people in CAR were internally displaced with 160,000 of these in the capital Bangui.
 By May 2014, 100,000 people had fled to neighbouring Cameroon, the Democratic Republic of Congo and Chad.
 As of 2017, there are more than 1.1 million displaced people in a country of about 5 million people, the highest ever recorded in the country, with about half a million refugees outside CAR and about 600,000 internally displaced.
 Cameroon hosted the most refugees, more than 135,000, about 90% of whom are Fulani, even though they constituted 6% of CAR's population.

-In December 2020, after a contested election rebels -known as the Coalition of Patriots for Change or the CPC have seized main roadways and prevented the flow of goods into Bouar.
+In December 2020, after a contested election, rebels known as the Coalition of Patriots for Change or the CPC seized main roadways and prevented the flow of goods into Bouar.
 These and other similar efforts have caused an estimated 100,000 to leave their homes.
 A month later, January 2021, the number had doubled to 200,000, including 92,000 refugees in the Democratic Republic of the Congo and 13,000 in Chad, the Republic of the Congo, and Cameroon.